-Sum mary of Effects and National Environmental Policy Act Determinations Alternative 2 Summary The open nature of the surrounding area would not change.
+Summary of Effects and National Environmental Policy Act Determinations Alternative 2 Summary The open nature of the surrounding area would not change.
 Congressional withdrawal legislation would remove WSA designation from the Clan Alpine Mountains (approximately 11 percent), Job Peak (approximately 47 percent), and Stillwater Range (approximately 12 percent) WSAs; however, land use and land management for portions of land remaining as designated WSAs would not change.
-The B-20 boundary would expand to meet the perimeter of the Stillwater National Wildlife Refuge and include 3,200 acres of the Fallon National Wildlife Refuge as well as adjoining Churchill County Conservation Easements (1,920 acres).
-Management of the withdrawn refuge land would be co-managed by the USFWS and the Navy.
-The DVTA would overlap 11,600 acres of the BLM's proposed Fox Peak ACEC, and the BLM would change the boundaries of the ACEC; the 11,600 acres of withdrawn land would be managed by the Navy.
-Management of the remaining Fox Peak ACEC would remain with BLM.
+The B-20 boundary would expand to meet the perimeter of the Stillwater National Wildlife Refuge and include 3,200 acres of the Fallon National Wildlife Refuge as well as adjoining County Conservation Easements (1,920 acres).
+The Navy proposes to enter into an agreement (MOU) with the USFWS to allow the portion of the Fallon National Wildlife Refuge within B-20 to be closed to all public access, but to continue to be managed as a wildlife refuge The DVTA would overlap 11,600 acres of the BLM's proposed Fox Peak ACEC, and the BLM would change the boundaries of the ACEC; the 11,600 acres of withdrawn land would be managed by the Navy.
+Management of the remaining proposed Fox Peak ACEC would remain with BLM.
 Withdrawn federal land would no longer be managed for the purpose of multiple public use.
 The percentage of federal land within Churchill County would increase approximately 1.7 percent.
-Federal land would increase less than one percent in Mineral, Nye, Pershing and Washoe Counties.
-Access to previously open land would be closed and restricted from public use except for Navy-authorized activities (e.g., ceremonial site visits; research/academic pursuits; or regulatory or management activities, such as BLM or NDOW activities).
-There would be no conversion of prime or unique farmland or farmland of statewide importance.
-Utility planning corridors within the range expansion areas would be incompatible with military operations under Navy policy.
-Impact Conclusion Alternative 2 would result in less than significant impacts on land use.
+Federal land would increase less than 1 percent in Mineral, Nye, Pershing and Washoe Counties.
+Access to previously open land would be closed and restricted from public use except for Navy-authorized activities (e.g., ceremonial site visits; research/academic pursuits; or regulatory or management activities, by organizations such as BLM, Bureau of Reclamation, USFWS, local government, or NDOW).
+Managed access to conduct bighorn sheep hunting program in B-17, special events (races) in all of the Bravo ranges, and geothermal development where compatible west of State Route 121 in the DVTA.
+There would be no conversion of prime or unique farml Impact Conclusion Alternative 2 would result in less than significant impacts on land use.